Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 STEP TWO: Grease a 9×13-inch casserole dish with cooking spray.
 Layer the chopped biscuit dough on the bottom of the pan.

-STEP THREE: Melt butter in a medium-sized skillet.
+STEP THREE: Melt the butter in a medium-sized skillet.
 Add onion and cook for about three minutes, until the onion is translucent.

 STEP FOUR: Add the sausage and continue to cook until it is cooked through and no pink remains.

-STEP FIVE: Drain the fat from the sausage and onions then layer them over the biscuits.
+STEP FIVE: Drain the fat from the sausage and onions, then layer them over the biscuits.

 STEP SIX: Whisk together the cream, eggs, garlic powder, and oregano.
 Pour over the sausage.